-Viator offers a half-day tour from Frankfurt that might be of interest if you are staying in that city: Heidelberg Half-Day Trip from Frankfurt (book direct).
+Viator offers a half-day tour from Frankfurt that might be of interest if you are staying in that city: Heidelberg Half-Day Trip from Frankfurt.
 If you plan your trip between November 23 and December 22, you will also visit the Heidelberg Christmas Markets.

 Heidelberg Top Tourist Attractions

 - Heidelberg Palace (Schloss) - Heidelberg's castle ruins have been famous for centuries as romantic ruins, so they've not been fully restored.
 Yet this is one of the most evocative castles you might visit in Europe.
 Inside is a wonderful Pharmacy museum, as well as the world's largest wine barrel (a vat having a capacity of 195,000 liters or approx. 51,514 gallons.)
 There is a wine bar inside the palace, and a small cafe outside where you can get a drink or eat a light meal (or what passes for one in Germany, anyway).
 Admission is 2.5 Euros at time of writing.

 - Heidelberg University - The cornerstone for Heidelberg's "Old University" was set on June 24th, 1712.
 The area around abounds in interesting cafes and shops.
 There is a university museum and very interesting Student's Prison, where students were imprisoned for minor and fashionable transgressions like drinking at night and disturbing the peace.
 There is a free Botanical Garden in the University of Heidelberg; entrance is free.
 Closed Saturdays.